egor7/blog-1/csv/csv.md

 ### Pivot
 Pivoting a table is a frequently-used function in data analyses.
 It provides a more compact view of the data by transforming column values to new columns.
 The new view allows for examining related values side-by-side.
 The technique is often used to visualize the output of aggregation with multiple grouping.

 I put a wrapper function around when most [wide-spread pivot implementation](https://code.kx.com/q/kb/pivoting-tables/#a-very-general-pivot-function-and-an-example) into `utils/pivots.q`.
 All we need is to load library `pivot.q` and prepend `.pvt.pivotSingle`.
-It requires a [keyed table](https://code.kx.com/q4m3/8_Tables/#84-primary-keys-and-keyed-tables) , typically the result of an aggregation with multiple group-bys.
+It requires a [keyed table](https://code.kx.com/q4m3/8_Tables/#84-primary-keys-and-keyed-tables), typically the result of aggregation with multiple group-bys.
 The pivot column is the last key column.
 See how pivoting converts a narrow, hard-to-digest table to a square-shaped format that nicely fits the console.

 ![pivot](pic/pivot.png)

 ### Array columns
 Nothing prevents you putting a list of values into a cell of a CSV.
 You just need to use a separator other than a comma, e.g. whitespace or semicolon.
 Unlike ANSI SQL, kdb+ can handle array columns.

 We already used function [.h.cd](https://code.kx.com/q/ref/doth/#hcd-csv-from-data) to convert a kdb+ table to a list of strings before saving that to a CSV. `.h.cd` handles array columns as expected.
 You can set the secondary delimiter via [.h.d](https://code.kx.com/q/ref/doth/#hd-delimiter).
 Bear in mind a string in q is a list thus `.h.cd` will insert spaces between the characters.
-It is simpler to use operator [0:](https://code.kx.com/q/ref/file-text/#prepare-text) if the table contains string columns but not list of other types.
+It is simpler to use operator [0:](https://code.kx.com/q/ref/file-text/#prepare-text) if the table contains string columns but not a list of other types.

 When reading the array column of a CSV it will be stored as a string column.
 Kdb+ function [vs](https://code.kx.com/q/ref/vs/) (that abbreviates **v**ector from **s**tring) splits a string by a separator string.